 CTPR 456 Introduction to Art Direction (2 units)

-Executives from all areas of the TV industry address class each week to provide first-hand information about a wide range of areas, including news production, sales, marketing, syndication, and networks.
+Executives from all areas of the TV industry address class each week to provide first-hand information about a wide range of areas, including news production, sales, marketing, and syndication.

 CTPR 470 Practicum in On-Screen Direction of Actors (4 units)

 Students learn to experiment and discuss the many choices in directing actors, including laboratory and scene analysis.
-Also covered: breaking down a script from the emotional point-of-view of the actor.
+The course also breaks down a script from the emotional point-of-view of the actor.